prggmr/Prggmr-iConsole/README.md

 - chmod 755 console
 - ./console

-You will be prompted to enter your username and password the default username and password is test/password.
+You will be prompted to enter your username and password.

+The default username and password is test : password.

 ## Development ##